Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Parroquial de San Pedro de Ardemil on day seven of the Camino InglésParroquial de San Pedro de Ardemil on Day Seven of the Camino Inglés

-In another 1/2 kilometer, 3.5 kilometers total into day seven on the English Way, in the town of O Porto, come to the famous statue of Santiago, dressed in his usual pilgrim garb.
-This statue was erected in the 2010 Holy Year, and is 6 meters high.
+After another 1/2 kilometer, 3.5 kilometers total into day seven on the English Way, in the town of O Porto, you will come to an open park with many sculptures, and a large statue of Santiago, dressed in his usual pilgrim garb.
+This statue was erected in the 2010 Holy Year, and is six meters high.
 You must get the classic English Way photo of yourself and/or your group by this statue on day seven!
 Here we are.

 Rich at Santiago Statue on day seven of the Camino InglésRich at Santiago Statue